hemanth-s17/Deep-Fish-Tracker-Network/README.md

 7. conf -> confidence of the detection
 8. x, y, z -> can ignore them for the 2D tracking.
 Fill -1 for these values.

+Please use the following BibTex to site this paper in case you this code in part or full

+@article{gupta2021dftnet,
+  title={DFTNet: Deep Fish Tracker With Attention Mechanism in Unconstrained Marine Environments}, author={Gupta, Shilpi and Mukherjee, Prerana and Chaudhury, Santanu and Lall, Brejesh and Sanisetty, Hemanth}, journal={IEEE Transactions on Instrumentation and Measurement}, volume={70}, pages={1--13}, year={2021}, publisher={IEEE}
+}